LukeWoodward/ResultsTidyup/README.md

 - Upload two timer files.
 - If an offset is detected between the times on the two timers, choose to apply the offset to one timer.
 (If this happens, it usually means that one of the timers was started late, so choose to add the offset to the slow timer.)
 - Review the list of times in the list on the left.
 Untick any times recorded on one timer that are incorrect.
-- Download the merged list of times using the button to the right of the times.
+- Download the merged list of times using the button above the times.

 #### Apply a scale factor to all times